Wayne Gallman

-Wayne Gallman Jr. (born October 1, 1994) is an American football running back who is a free agent.
-He played college football at Clemson and contributed to win the CFP national championship (2017) before being drafted in the fourth round of the 2017 NFL Draft by the New York Giants.
+Wayne Gallman Jr. (born October 1, 1994) is an American professional football running back.
+He played college football for the Clemson Tigers and contributed to win the CFP national championship (2017) before being selected by the New York Giants in the fourth round of the 2017 NFL draft.

-Early years
+Early life

 Gallman attended Grayson High School in Loganville, Georgia, where he played high school football.
 He was teammates with Robert Nkemdiche and Austin Meadows of the Tampa Bay Rays.
 He was rated by Rivals.com as a three-star recruit and committed to Clemson University to play college football.